OpenAI's first-party API for GPT models — the default choice most agents and tools start on.

 Anywhere that lets you set a custom base URL — which is most agents (OpenClaw, Hermes, OpenCode, Cursor, Cline, Aider and more have guides here).
 Tools hard-locked to OpenAI's endpoint without a base-URL override can't switch.

-Standard Compute auto-routes across a pool of frontier models rather than exposing named models.
-You get frontier-class output quality, but if you need a specific GPT version, use OpenAI directly.
+Standard Compute's smart routing draws on the full model landscape — closed frontier models and efficient open ones — picking the best per request rather than exposing named models.
+You get frontier quality, but if you need a specific GPT version pinned, use OpenAI directly.